Lesson plan

 Model a food web of the temperate rain forest.

-Also see Biomes lesson plan for alternate activity ideas on this topic.
+(Also see Biomes lesson plan for alternate activity ideas on this topic.)

-Biodiversity and Food webs (and Life cycles)
+Biodiversity and Life cycles

 Look together at Tree of Life poster, and note the diversity of living things, and how they are similar and different from each other.